charandeep-reddy/food_login/README.md

 **Note:**
 Razorpay is in test mode (no real money is charged).
-MongoDB Atlas free tier is used for the database.
+MongoDB Atlas free tier is used for the database or use localhost for testing purposes